orris27/computer_science_notes/english/writing.md

     + have hands-on experience
     + broaden one's horizons
     + develop skills
-    + have direct contact with the outside world
+    + have direct contact with the outside world, have direct contact with nature
     + improve comprehensive skills and knowledge